M66B/FairEmail/FAQ.md

 <a name="faq107"></a>
 **(107) How do I use colored stars?**

-You can set a colored star via the *more* message menu, via multiple selection (started by long pressing a message) or automatically by using [rules](#user-content-faq71).
+You can set a colored star via the *more* message menu, via multiple selection (started by long pressing a message), by long pressing a star in a conversation or automatically by using [rules](#user-content-faq71).

 You need to know that colored stars are not supported by the IMAP protocol and can therefore not be synchronized to an email server.
 This means that colored stars will not be visible in other email clients and will be lost on downloading messages again.